-Number of shares Percentage of Capacity/nature in Huada Capacity/nature shareholding Director of interest Developments in Huada Development Mr. Yang Beneficial owner 80 80%
+Number of shares Percentage of

+Director Capacity/nature of interest in Huada Developments shareholding in Huada Development

+Mr. Yang Beneficial owner 80 80%

 Save as disclosed above, as at the date of this report, none of the Directors of the Company has any interests and short positions in the shares, underlying shares and debentures of the Company or any associated corporation (within the meaning of Part XV of the SFO) which will have to be notified to the Company and the Stock Exchange pursuant to Divisions 7 and 8 of Part XV of the SFO (including interests and short positions which he/she is taken or deemed to have taken under such provisions of the SFO) or which will be required, pursuant to section 352 of the SFO, to be entered in the register referred to therein, or will be required, pursuant to the Model Code to be notified to the Company and the Stock Exchange.